adaltas/node-csv-docs/src/documents/parse/index.html.md

     right-trim all fields), defaults to false.
 Does not remove whitespace in a quoted field.
 *   `auto_parse` (boolean)
     If true, the parser will attempt to convert read data types to native types.
+*   `auto_parse_date` (boolean)
+    If true, the parser will attempt to convert read data types to dates.
+It requires the "auto_parse" option.

 All options are optional.